dartmouth-cs98/Quantum-Tetris/README.md

 ## Teams

 Teams of ~5 will be formed around dates and a set of potential topics.
 Your and your team may chose 1 or 2 technologies from the list or may suggest alternative related technologies/topics.

+## Setup

+If your tutorial requires any lengthy download or install procedures please let the class know at least 2 days in advance.

 ## Details